marcelolp/simulations/README.md

 ### Content

-1. *HeatSimulation*: Solves the heat equation for a given initial distribution</li>
+1. *HeatSimulation*: Solves the heat equation for a given initial distribution
-2. *SimpleWaveEquation*: Solves the linear 2D wave equation for an initial function with some additional functionality for custom boundary conditions, domain properties and generator functions</li>
+2. *SimpleWaveEquation*: Solves the linear 2D wave equation for an initial function with some additional functionality for custom boundary conditions, domain properties and generator functions
+3. *ReactionDiffusionSimulation*: Solves the equation for a two component reaction diffusion system for some given parameters that can be edited

 #### Advise for optimization or improvement is always welcome!